-Virtual-ATI® is our online review option that pairs students directly with a virtual coach for their NCLEX® prep.
+Virtual-ATI® is our online review option that pairs students directly with a virtual educator for their NCLEX® prep.
 During their 12-week study program, students are guided through everything they need to know to prepare and pass.
-Working at their own pace, students gain knowledge, support and feedback from their online coach.
+Working at their own pace, students gain knowledge, support and feedback from their online educator.

 Here’s how it works:

-- Each student is assigned a personal Virtual-ATI Coach, an experienced nurse educator who works with them one-on-one and provides feedback and encouragement along the way
+- Each student is assigned a personal Virtual-ATI educator, an experienced nurse educator who works with them one-on-one and provides feedback and encouragement along the way

 - Students are provided 12-week access to an online classroom that begins 30-days prior to graduation, is available 24/7 and includes more than 400 on-demand resources via the mobile-friendly online classroom